Michael4170/PVEF-Core/Mission-Making.md

 **Read this once end to end before you place anything.** Roughly half the steps exist because of a failure that is silent — the mission boots, looks right, and does the wrong thing hours later.

 > **PVEF ARLAND IS THE REFERENCE WORLD.** It ships inside PVEF Core and every feature in this document is placed and working in it.
-The fastest way to build a new map is not to follow this document from the top — it is to **open PVEF Arland alongside your world and copy the pieces you want across**. §1b is that workflow.
+The fastest way to build a new map is not to follow this document from the top — it is to **open PVEF Arland alongside your world and copy the pieces you want across**.
+The "Copying from PVEF Arland" section below is that workflow.
 Read the rest for what the pieces mean and what to change after pasting.

 ---